cofoundry-cms/Cofoundry.Docs/src/User Areas/Configuration/Usernames.md

 If your user area is not configured to use an email address as the username, you may want to customize the username formatting and validation behavior.
 Whenever a user is added or their username is updated, Cofoundry will run the username through a number of processes:

 - **[Normalization](#customizing-username-normalization):** The process of tidying up a username into a consistent format.
 This value may be used for display and so it's rare that you'd want to change it dramatically, therefore the default implementation simply trims the input e.g. " E.Example" becomes "E.Example".
-- **[Uniquification](#customizing-username-uniquification):** The process of formatting a username into a format that can be used for comparing usernames, e.g. to prevent duplicate registrations via a uniqueness check and to lookup a user during login.
+- **[Uniquification](#customizing-username-uniquification):** The process of formatting a username into a format that can be used for comparing usernames, e.g. to prevent duplicate registrations via a uniqueness check and to lookup a user during sign in.
 By default we normalize and lowercase the username, for example "E.Example" becomes "e.example".
 - **[Validation](#customizing-username-validation):** The process of ensuring a username is in a valid format and passes any domain rules such as uniqueness checks.
 By default the validator simply checks that username is less than 150 characters and is unique.

 By default these processes do minimal formatting and validation, however you can customize all these processes if you want to alter the behavior and be more restrictive.